On Gauge Theories and Covariant Derivatives in Metric Spaces: II. Affine Connections and Covariant Derivatives

 {Here, ${C^{\alpha}_{~\mu \nu}}$ is an arbitrary well-behaved field.
 It can be symmetric or asymmetric in the lower indices. ${{\nabla'}_{\mu}}$ is a given covariant derivative which have properties (I - IV) and obey the torsion-free condition.
 We choose ${{\nabla'}_{\mu}}$ to be given by the following expression:}

 \be {{\nabla'}_{\mu}}{A_{\nu}} = {\partial_{\mu}}{A_{\nu}} - {\Gamma^{\alpha}_{~\mu \nu}}{A_{\alpha}} \ee

 {Here, ${\Gamma^{\alpha}_{~\mu \nu}}$ are the Levi-Civita connections associated with metric $g_{\mu \nu}$.
 With this choice of ${{\nabla'}_{\mu}}$, ${C^{\alpha}_{~\mu \nu}}$ is a third rank tensor.
 This follows from the transformation properties of affine connections given by Eq.(5) and the definition of Levi-Civita connections given by Eq.(7).
+Note that, ${{\nabla'}_{\mu}}$ commutes with index raising/lowering operations although ${{\nabla}_{\mu}}$ does not.
+This is another advantage of using Eqs.(9,10).}

-In many cases, the symmetric part of affine connections in Eq.(9) can be given by the following expression [2]:}
+A restricted version of the metric-affine action mentioned above is obtained if we only consider ${C^{\alpha}_{~\mu \nu}}$ that are symmetric in the lower indices.
+This is known as the Palatini formalism [28].
+In many cases, the symmetric part of affine connections in Eq.(9) can be given by the following expression [26]:

 \ba {S^{\alpha}_{~\mu \nu}} & = & {\Gamma^{\alpha}_{~\mu \nu}} + {{\tilde{C}}^{\alpha}_{~\mu \nu}} \\ \nonumber & = & {1 \over 2} [{\partial_{\mu}}(b_{\kappa \nu}) + {\partial_{\nu}}(b_{\mu \kappa}) - {\partial_{\kappa}}(b_{\mu \nu})]{\tilde{b}^{\alpha \kappa}} \ea